neoblackxt/MIUIAnesthetist/README.md

 ## USAGE
 Install and enable this Xposed module then reboot.

 Freely disable the packages which you don't need.

-If you want to remove system apps, I suggest you use [Magisk module](https://github.com/neoblackxt/MIUIAnesthetist/releases/download/v2.0/MIUIAnesthetistHelperMagiskModule.zip) in release to remove them systemless-ly, so that if something goes wrong, use [mm](https://github.com/Magisk-Modules-Repo/mm) disable this Magisk module, then all removed apps will come back again.
+(These packages will be keep disabled after updating system)

+To remove system apps, use [MIUI Anesthetist Helper Magisk module](https://github.com/neoblackxt/MIUIAnesthetist/releases/download/v2.0/MIUIAnesthetistHelperMagiskModule.zip)(hereinafter referred to as "helper module") in release, and [Magisk Manager for Recovery Mode](https://github.com/Magisk-Modules-Repo/mm)(hereinafter referred to as "mm") is also needed.
+(These packages will be keep removed after updating system)<br>
-Modify `install.sh` file in this Magisk module: add the directories path which app you want to remove locate in to `REPLACE=""`, one path per line, there is a good example on a couple of lines above.
+Modify `install.sh` file in helper module: add the directory paths which the apps you want to remove are located in to `REPLACE=""`, one path per line, there is a good example on a couple of lines above in this file.
+Once finished, you can add it to Magisk Manager or install it in recovery mode.<br>
-This Magisk module only remove MiuiSuperMarket by default, it's useless to MIUI global edition user, remove that line.
+This helper module only remove MiuiSuperMarket by default, it's useless to MIUI global edition user, remove that line.<br>
+You may share your modified and tested without problem helper module with you friends. :)

 Learn more: [Magisk guides](https://topjohnwu.github.io/Magisk/guides.html#remove-folders)

 ## NOTICE
+The toolchain is as: Magisk -> (Riru-Core) -> (Riru-Ed)Xposed -> MIUI Anesthetist

+You should flash Magisk immediately as soon as you update system in recovery mode to ensure the toolchain is work.

-If this module disabled by accident, its magic will disappear and then your phone will boot-loop.
-So remember to reverse your operation on system apks before you disable this module.
+If this module disabled by accident, its magic will disappear and then your phone maybe boot-loop.
+(See **RESCUE**)<br>
+The case can be:<br>
+①This Xposed module is disabled<br>
+②Xposed framework is disabled<br>
+③Magisk which Xposed rely on is disabled<br>
+④After reinstall or update this Xposed module, Xposed installer doesn't detect its update.(You have to disable it and then re-enable it manually in Xposed module list)

-Some system apps are Android core programs, they should never be disabled or removed.
-If you have no idea about a system app, you should Google it first.
+Some system apps are Android core programs, they should **never** be disabled or removed.
+If you have no idea about a system app, you should Google it first and think twice.

 ## RESCUE
+If you have disabled some system apps, remove or rename `/data/system/users/0/package-restrictions.xml` file to reset disabling app settings.

+If you have removed some system apps, disable the helper module using mm to recover all system apps.
+BTW, you'd better read its [README](https://github.com/Magisk-Modules-Repo/mm/blob/master/README.md) to know its usage early.

-Flash ROM (**NOT** need to wipe /data) if you have really removed some system apps files from ROM.
+If you have **really** removed some system app files from ROM, Flash ROM (**NOT** need to wipe `/data`).

-Remove `/data/system/users/0/package-restrictions.xml` file if you just disabled some system apps.
+①`/data/system/users/0/package-restrictions.xml`文件中有关冻结的元素属性是`enabled`，`enabled=3`为冻结，删除`enabled=3`即解冻。<br>
+②Magisk配置模块是否启用的方式是查看`/data/adb/modules/<module-id>/disable`文件是否存在，存在为禁用，反之为启用（旧版Magisk不支持此方式）<br>
+③(Ed)Xposed启用模块的配置文件为`/data/user_de/0/<(Ed)Xposed-installer(manager)-package-name>/conf/modules.list`，配置格式为Xposed模块apk文件的绝对路径，每行一个，形如`/data/app/<Xposed-module-package-name>-<random-string>/base.apk`<br>

+**Advanced:**<br>
+①In `/data/system/users/0/package-restrictions.xml` file, the `enabled` attribute determine if a package is disabled. `enabled=3` means to be disabled, and remove `enabled=3` to enable it.<br>
+②Magisk determine if a Magisk module is enabled by looking for `/data/adb/modules/<module-id>/disable` file.
+Existence means to be disabled.(Some old versions don't support this)<br>
+③(Ed)Xposed's config file is `/data/user_de/0/<(Ed)Xposed-installer(manager)-package-name>/conf/modules.list` file, its format is Xposed module apk files' absolute paths, one path per line, like `/data/app/<Xposed-module-package-name>-<random-string>/base.apk`<br>

 ## MISCELLANEOUS
-Help me translate or optimize this readme if you like.
+Help me translate or optimize this README if you like.